google/pyglove/README.md

 It has been used to handle complex machine learning scenarios, such as AutoML, as well as facilitating daily programming tasks with extra flexibility.

-PyGlove is lightweight and has no dependencies beyond the Python interpreter.
+PyGlove is lightweight and has very few dependencies beyond the Python interpreter.
 It provides:

 * A mutable symbolic object model for Python;